 - Ask teams to map out their commute to work, step-by-step

 - Then ask them to reflect on what they were thinking and feeling at key steps.
 E.g. did they miss a train?
 What impact did this have on their emotions - frustration, anxiety about being late?

 - What did they do next? (e.g. buy a coffee while they waited?)

 The point here is that you want people thinking about the whole experience - doing, thinking and feeling, rather than just robotic steps.

 Growing empathy is continuous.
-Hook people in early will help drive ongoing engagement.
+Hooking people in early will help encourage engagement from the start.